Back To Search Results

 History and Physical

 Patients generally present with forearm pain after a high-energy mechanism of injury.
 As with any trauma, the priority is to rule out any life-threatening injuries first.
 Begin by following the trauma life support protocol, including primary and secondary surveys.
 Both bone forearm fractures often present with a visible deformity and have significant potential for open fractures.
-Thus, a thorough examination of the skin surrounding the fracture site should be performed.
+Thus, the skin surrounding the fracture site should be thoroughly examined.

-Open fractures should be treated with prompt antibiotics, irrigation, and a tetanus booster if needed.
-The appropriate timing to debridement and closure is a debated topic in the literature.
+If needed, open fractures should be treated with prompt antibiotics, irrigation, and a tetanus booster.
+The appropriate timing for debridement and closure is debated in the literature.
 A thorough neurovascular examination of the entire extremity should be performed.
 The anterior interosseous nerve (AIN), posterior interosseous nerve (PIN), and ulnar nerve distributions should be assessed for motor and sensory deficits.
 Motor function testing of the AIN can be performed by having the patient perform the ‘a-okay’ sign, the PIN with a ‘thumbs-up,’ and the ulnar nerve with the crossing of the fingers.
 The radial and ulnar arteries should also be assessed using Doppler if needed.
 Capillary refill to all digits should be evaluated, monitored, and appropriately documented.

 While uncommon, concomitant injuries to the distal radioulnar joint should always be assessed by physical examination and radiographic parameters.[9]
 The volar and dorsal compartments of the forearm must always be assessed in the setting of an acute both-bone forearm fracture.
 An analysis of the national trauma database that included over 300,000 adults indicated that 1.22% of forearm fractures required fasciotomy for suspected or confirmed compartment syndrome.[10]
 Compartment syndrome can also occur in the setting of open fractures.
 Multiple studies on acute compartment syndrome of the forearm have demonstrated the presence of compartment syndrome in the setting of an open fracture.[11][12]